trueos/pcbsd/src-qt5/docs/introduction.rst

 * The ability to :ref:`Configure Audio Output` has been added as a post-installation configuration screen.

-* The :command:`lumina-xconfig` utility has been added to Lumina for adding, removing, and re-arranging screens in the current X session.
-This utility can be accessed from :menuselection:`Desktop Preferences --> Screen Configuration` while logged into the Lumina desktop.

 * The "Lock" and "Suspend" buttons have been added to the Lumina "Log Out" screen.

 * A "Settings" menu has been added to the right-click menu of the Lumina desktop.